^

 Urologist, oncourologist

-Hypertrophy of the seminal tubercle is a congenital anomaly that is characterized by hyperplasia of all elements of this anatomical formation.
-The size of the enlarged organ is different, sometimes it almost completely encircles the lumen of the urethra.
+Hypertrophy of the seminal tubercle is a congenital anomaly characterized by hyperplasia of all elements of this anatomical formation.
+The size of the enlarged organ varies, sometimes it almost completely obstructs the lumen of the urethra.

-Symptoms of hypertrophy of the seminal tubercle are similar to those in congenital sclerosis (contracture) of the neck of the bladder.
-In older children, a painful erection is often recorded during urination.
+Symptoms of hypertrophy of the seminal tubercle are similar to those of congenital sclerosis (contracture) of the bladder neck.
+In older children, painful erection is often recorded during urination.

-When the bladder is catheterized, there is sometimes an obstruction in the back of the urethra; often this manipulation is accompanied by mild bleeding.
+When catheterizing the bladder, an obstruction is sometimes felt in the posterior part of the urethra; this manipulation is often accompanied by moderate bleeding.

 What do need to examine?